Welcome to today's edition of the Rush 24-7 podcast.

 Congress needs to come back in.

-Yeah, and it's a it's a gold mine.
+Yeah, and it's a gold mine.

-This issue remains a gold mine for the McCain campaign.
+This issue remains a goldmine for the McCain campaign.

-Uh, if if they can if they can zero in on this in the right way.
+If they can zero in on this in the right way, they haven't done too bad a job.

 And I know you'll agree because I am your host, now starting our 21st year.